emqx/blog/en/201911/mqtt-broker-server.md

 #### Common open source MQTT broker

-- [EMQ X](<https://github.com/emqx/emqx>) - EMQ X is developed based on the Erlang/OTP platform and is the most popular MQTT broker in the open source community.
-In addition to the [MQTT protocol](https://www.emqx.com/en/mqtt), EMQ X also supports protocols such as MQTT-SN, CoAP, LwM2M, and STOMP.
-Currently, EMQ X has more than 5,000 corporate users and more than 20 partners  of  world top 500 in the global market.
+- [EMQX](<https://github.com/emqx/emqx>) - EMQX is developed based on the Erlang/OTP platform and is the most popular MQTT broker in the open source community.
+In addition to the [MQTT protocol](https://www.emqx.com/en/mqtt), EMQX also supports protocols such as MQTT-SN, CoAP, LwM2M, and STOMP.
+Currently, EMQX has more than 5,000 corporate users and more than 20 partners  of  world top 500 in the global market.
 - [Eclipse Mosquitto](<https://github.com/eclipse/mosquitto>)- Mosquitto is an early open source MQTT broker that includes a C/C++ client library and command line clients of `mosquitto_pub` and `mosquitto_sub` for publishing and Subscribing.
 Mosquitto is lightweight and suitable for use on all devices from low-power single-board computers to  servers.
 - [VerneMQ](<https://github.com/vernemq/vernemq>) - VerneMQ is a high-performance, distributed MQTT message broker.
 It scales horizontally and vertically on commodity hardware to support a high number of concurrent publishers and consumers while maintaining low latency and fault tolerance.
 VerneMQ is the reliable message hub for your IoT platform or smart products.
 - [HiveMQ CE](<https://github.com/hivemq/hivemq-community-edition>) - HiveMQ CE is a Java-based open source MQTT broker that fully supports MQTT 3.x and MQTT 5.
 It is the foundation of the HiveMQ Enterprise Connectivity and Messaging Platform.